dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

     // SessionsEnabled indicates if sessions feature is active SessionsEnabled bool

-    // RememberMeChecked is the default checkbox state from config
+    // RememberMeChecked is the default checkbox state
-    // true if sessions.rememberMeDefault == "checked"
+    // Set from config: sessions.rememberMeCheckedByDefault
     RememberMeChecked bool
 }
 ```